 Expert Veterinary Care

 High-quality veterinary care sets the foundation for your dog’s overall health.
 Start by finding a veterinarian you can trust and visit that vet regularly.
-Ideally, routine wellness examinations should be performed by your vet once every six to twelve months.
+Routine wellness examinations should be performed by your vet at least once a year.

 All dogs need to be vaccinated and given heartworm prevention.
 Most should be on flea and tick prevention as well.
 Talk to your vet about the appropriate vaccinations for your dog's lifestyle and the most appropriate type of heartworm prevention.
 Ask your vet about options to prevent and treat fleas and ticks.